Find a cheaper way to wander? We'll match it and refund the difference.

 Need help on your journey?
 Use our 24/7 social media support @TravelocityHelp.

-Nestled on the beach, this San Pedro property is within a 15-minute walk of Belize Barrier Reef and GoFish Belize.
-San Pedro Belize Express Dock and San Pedro Central Park are also within 2 mi (3 km).
+Nestled on the beach, this San Pedro property is within 6 mi (10 km) of Belize Barrier Reef, San Pedro Belize Express Dock, and San Pedro Central Park.
+Mexico Rocks and GoFish Belize are also within 6 mi (10 km).

 Ambergris Caye Island, famed for scuba-perfect waters, is the setting for this peaceful beachfront resort with easy access to Belize Barrier Reef; San Pedro is less than 7 km (4 mi) away and Belize City is 43 km (27 mi) away via ferry or plane.